chaseruskin/orbit/docs/papers/DSCR.md

 How can we allow both?

 ## Solution: Dynamic Symbol Collision Resolution (DSCR)

 The `ent_a.vhd` file in "IP_A" is not easily accessible to the user because it is stored in the cache abstracted away.
-We also don't want the user to open and directly edit this file, they could accidently modify some other piece of code and then a reproducible build would be no longer possible.
+We also don't want the user to open and directly edit this file for multiple reasons.
+First, editing every symbol collision is tedious work to place on the user, especially when the project grows in complexityd drawing from many different IP.
+Second, the user could accidently modify some other piece of code and then break the build and any chance for reproducibility.

+### Gameplan

 Here is the "MUX_IP" orbit package in the cache: